Teri Keane

 Teri Louisa Keane (October 24, 1925 – November 17, 2022) was an American actress known for her work in the era of old-time radio.
 She was reported to have "appeared in more than 100 dramatic roles in radio and television."
 For a twelve-year period, from Oct 1963 to April 4, 1975, she played Martha Spears Marceau, the wife of police chief Bill Marceau on the CBS-TV daytime drama The Edge of Night.

 Early years

 Keane was born in Manhattan.
 Her father was a newspaperman, at one time an editor of The New York Globe, and her mother was "the leading coloratura" at the Hungarian Royal Opera House in Budapest, who later became a professor of music at Wittenberg College.
 She attended the Professional Children's School in Manhattan.

 Keane's acting career began when she was 9 years old.
 "By the time I was 19," she told a reporter for a story in the November 1954 issue of TV-Radio Mirror, "I had played dramatic roles in five Broadway shows and was already a radio veteran."

 Radio

-Keane's roles on radio programs included those shown in the table below.
+Keane's roles on radio programs included those shown in the table below among others.